ljleb/comfy-mecha/README.md

 - compose complex recipes without needing to save dozens of intermediate merges to disk
 - merge loras to models
 - support for block weights
 - and a bunch of other stuff.
-For more info, see the readme of the underlying library [sd-mecha](https://github.com/ljleb/sd-mecha)
+For more info, see the nodes listing below.
+See also the readme of the underlying library [sd-mecha](https://github.com/ljleb/sd-mecha)

 ## Workflows